AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 > Nullifier counters are used in the [reset private kernel circuit](./private_kernel_reset.md#verifying-read-requests) to ensure a read happens **before** a transient note is nullified.

 > Zero can be used to indicate a non-existing transient nullifier, as this value can never serve as the counter of a nullifier.
 It corresponds to the _counter_start_ of the first function call.

-Additionally, it ensures that the following arrays are empty:

-- Public read requests.
-- Public update requests.

 #### Verifying the constant data.